KennethTBarrett/cs-sprint-challenge-hash-tables/README.md

 6. Various use cases for hash tables

+- Caching information, such as HTTP from a webpage, stored under a key of the URL.
+- Quick lookups of data by a key (similar to fetching data from PRIMARY KEY in SQL)

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions